suevalov/assert-types.js/README.md

 # assertTypes.js

-A small JavaScript library for argumets assertion.
+A small JavaScript library for arguments assertion.
 Browser and Node.JS compatible.

 * [What's the mission](#whats-the-mission)
 * [Dependencies](#dependencies)